Northern Ireland Police Arrest 2 Men In Shooting Death Of Journalist

 Authorities say the violence intensified when a gunman aimed at police who were searching the area.
 Assistant Chief Constable Mark Hamilton called the shooting "a terrorist act," which was "carried out by violent dissident republicans."

-"The New IRA is a small group who reject the 1998 Good Friday agreement that marked the Irish Republican Army's embrace of a political solution to the long-running violence known as 'The Troubles' that claimed more than 3,700 lives," according to the Associated Press.
+"The New IRA is a small group who reject the 1998 Good Friday Agreement that marked the Irish Republican Army's embrace of a political solution to the long-running violence known as 'The Troubles' that claimed more than 3,700 lives," according to The Associated Press.

-A leader for one of Northern Ireland's largest political parties, Sinn Féin called the McKee's death "a human tragedy for her family."
+A leader for one of Northern Ireland's largest political parties, Sinn Féin, called McKee's death "a human tragedy for her family."

 "Those people who carried out this attack have attacked all of us," deputy leader Michelle O'Neill said.
 "They've attacked the community.
 They've attacked the people of Derry.
-They've attacked the peace process, and they've attacked the good Friday agreement."
+They've attacked the peace process, and they've attacked the Good Friday Agreement."

 McKee was named Sky News' young journalist of the year in 2006, and Forbes magazine identified her as one of their 30 under 30 in media in Europe in 2016, the Washington Post reported.
 She is perhaps most remembered for her blog post, "Letter to My 14-Year-Old Self," which chronicled her struggle growing up gay in Northern Ireland and the later acceptance she received from her family.